White man in gray-purple jacket & jeans taking exam at desk among other students

 The Big Choice: The SAT vs. the ACT and Test-Optional Schools

-Choosing which standardized test to take (or even to take them at all) can be tough.
+Choosing which standardized test to take (or even to take one at all) can be tough.
 Here's some advice to help you make the big choice between the SAT and ACT.

 For the majority of high school students planning to go to college, there’s a push to decide early in your high school career whether you should take the SAT or ACT.
 Depending on your geographic location, your high school may have already implemented one of these two college entrance exams in your required testing for sophomore, junior, or senior year.
 However, these tests are not exactly the same.
 While either one is accepted by postsecondary institutions, determining which is best for you can be hard for some students who are unfamiliar with these exams.
 And with test-optional institutions, there’s also a major decision of whether to submit your test scores if you do take them.
 Here’s a guide to help you figure out which test is best for you and how to know if you should submit your scores.